zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 himself arises...
 (Omitted) King!
 When the foolishness within the man arises, disadvantages, sufferings, and restlessness arise, Lord!
 When these three methods within the man arise, disadvantage, suffering, and restlessness arise.
-』
+"

-『Greed, aversion, foolish, disgusting man,
+"Greed, aversion, foolish, disgusting man,

-hurt oneself, like many fruits [damage] its tree heart. 』
+hurt oneself, like many fruits [damage] its tree heart. "

 This is also "inhabiting there" in danger.

 This was said by the World Zun: [SN.10.3]

-『From here, there are greed and anger, from here unhappiness, happiness, and body hair stand up.
+"From here, there are greed and anger, from here unhappiness, happiness, and body hair stand up.

-arises from here and then seeks intentionally, like a little boy letting a crow go. 』
+arises from here and then seeks intentionally, like a little boy letting a crow go. "

 This is also "inhabiting there" in danger.

-"Those who endure the dangers", "the ones who endure in danger, the winners, the overwhelming, the terminator, the renegade. 』For those who are tolerant of danger.
+"Those who endure the dangers", "the ones who endure in danger, the winners, the overwhelming, the terminator, the renegade.
+"For those who are tolerant of danger.
 "The one who does not frighten", the one who is only enlightened is the one who is not timid, not frightened, not frightened, and does not run away.
 He lives in a person who has given up fear of fear and has stood up from his body.